 The Phoenix Show was successful and attracted dealers and visitors from all over the west.
 After the Phoenix Show, many dealers would drive down to Tucson to visit the wholesale mineral dealers there to stock up.
 One of the dealers who attended the Phoenix Show, Bob Roots from Colorado, would go to Tucson to buy minerals after the show.
 He’d stay with Clayton Gibson of the Tucson Gem and Mineral Society.
 It was Bob in 1954, who urged Clayton to get his Tucson club to have a mineral show.

 In April 1955, the Tucson club hosted a small weekend show in the cafeteria of a local school.
 It was a success and the next year the show was moved to February and to a World War II Quonset hut at the county fairgrounds.

-As the show grew each year, an area for wholesale deals was added when the TGMS expanded the show to include a second nearby building.
-That second building was the cow barn, which had only just been used during the county fair.
-County crews had not yet cleaned the cow barn, so TGMS members, armed with brooms and shovels, did the job, spreading sawdust to absorb any liquid mess.
+As the show grew, an area for wholesale deals was added when the TGMS expanded the show to include a second nearby building, the nearby cow barn.
+To use the cow barn, club volunteers showed up with brooms and shovels as there had been a cattle show the past weekend.
 Talk about a dusty venue!
 Wholesale dealers had a heck of a time just keeping their minerals clean during that show, and visitors had to deal with a very dusty atmosphere — but the wholesale event was a success!